nextdns/nextdns/README.md

 The `run` (and `install`) sub-command takes the following arguments:

 ```
+  -auto-activate
+    	Run activate at startup and deactivate on exit.
   -bogus-priv
     	Bogus private reverse lookups.

     	All reverse lookups for private IP ranges (ie 192.168.x.x, etc.) are answered with
     	"no such domain" rather than being forwarded upstream.
 The set of prefixes affected
-    	is the list given in RFC6303, for IPv4 and IPv6.
+    	is the list given in RFC6303, for IPv4 and IPv6. (default true)
   -config value
     	NextDNS custom configuration id.